woodstr/msc-thesis/README.md

 Current implementation of origin estimation and hard coded abcd parameters means the current grid fitting works on -4 to 4 degree rotated images but hopefully much better with other parameter estimations.

 # Week 14 - 8 may 2025
+## Goals
+### UNet fixes :on:
+Changes to be made for UNet finetuning:
+- use crops of MAN images based on labels
+- for every crop make a template (from the crop itself!)
+- in patch generation code, change heatmap generation to be based on size of template
+- could add an extra line at the top of labels to denote size of heatmap (e.g. 5 for 5x5 templates)

+### Better Grid Fitting Changes :on:
+Changes to be made for grid fitting steps:
+1. Change grid template to only include finder pattern
+2. estimate for top left point (already done)
+3. estimate for grid spacing (already done)
+4. estimate for rotation
+   - first try for 45 degrees (in steps of 5) to find good initial 90 deg rotation
+   -  then try every 90 degree rotation to find best orientation
+5. run minimization algorithm to find local minima
+6. draw gridlines based on best fitted finder pattern
+7. match bounding box centers with drawn grids, possibly with from outer-inner method that i used in the past

+### Template Matching :on:
+Depending on performance on template matching, will maybe have to alter it to get more templates from template matches, so maybe 2-3 runs of template matching with newer templates.

+### Decoding Pipeline :on:
+If there's time, I should finish up the decoding pipeline:
+- YOLO oriented crop (may rollback to non oriented YOLO if orientations are poor)
+- UNet for creating dot heatmaps of likely good templates
+- Method for getting templates from heatmap.
+Method will likely have to find some heatmap dots close to eachother (e.g. an area where there are 2x2 dots or L dots or sequential dots), then average around them to get 2-4 good templates.
+- Template matching
+- Estimate grid
+- Decode

 # Week 15 - 15 may 2025
 # Week 16 - 22 may 2025
 # Week 17 - 29 may 2025